Bachelor of Arts

 (CHEM 3134) Preparation of dilutions, buffer preparation, titration of amino acids, colorimetric tests for proteins, carbohydrates and nucleic acids, chromatography, preparation of standard curves for unknown identification, spectrophotometry, enzyme kinetics and electrophoresis.
 Accompanies CHEM 3334.
 Laboratory: 3 hours per week.
 Prerequisites: CHEM 2343, 2143.

-BIOL 3162: Intro to Computational Biology
+BIOL 3162: Introduction to Computational Biology

 Students will receive an introduction to the role of computation and programming in the biological sciences and work with a faculty member in the Biology Department to set up an internship with a computational biology laboratory or company.
 Prerequisites: BIOL 1315/1151, BIOL 1352/1152